UPDATED – COVID-19 FRANCE: STATE GUARANTEE SCHEME FOR NEW MONEY LOANS

 The borrower shall, in turn, provide that username certificate to the relevant lenders before they can finalize the financing and make the funds available to the borrower.

 In cases where Bpifrance Financement SA is notified that several loans are to be granted to the same borrower, the State guarantee will be acquired in the chronological order in which these loans are granted, provided that their cumulative amount remains below the applicable cap.
-Until the end of April 2020, only one application per entity is possible.

 Steps for Larger Companies: